Design Controller for Power Electronics Model Using Frequency Response Data

 In the Initialize Model dialog box, select MATLAB Workspace, and click OK.
 The software exports the operating point to the MATLAB® workspace and initializes the model with the inputs and states in the operating point.

-To collect frequency response data, you must first specify an input signal.
+To collect frequency response data, you must also specify an input signal.
 For this example, use a fixed-step sinestream signal.
 For more information on defining sinestream input signals, see Sinestream Input Signals.

 On the Estimation tab, in the Input Signal drop-down list, click Fixed Sample Time Sinestream.